Discussion: VTOL (Vertical Take-off and Landing) Fixed Wing

 It does become a more complicated machine and, size remains a challenge, and the price is likely to increase.

 On balance an assessment will however tilt in favor of the VTOL.
 Combining the best of both worlds.
 In summary the benefits of a VTOL configuration include:

 - A VTOL platform requires less ground based support infrastructure and physical space.

 - While a VTOL provides a little less in terms of aerodynamic performance, it is significantly superior to other rotor craft.

-- The slight sacrifice in flight performance (speed and range) is well made up with the increase in terrestrial mobility, as the it can be moved much closer to target areas and attain hover mode in a shorter space of time.
+- The slight sacrifice in flight performance (speed and range) is well made up with the increase in terrestrial mobility.
+It can be moved much closer to target areas and attain hover mode in a shorter space of time.

 - The slower ascent and descent of VTOL aircraft improves safety during landing and takeoff phases.

-The ATLAS-V is a fixed-wing VTOL unmanned aerial system (UAS) designed and manufactured by NEXTECH, to support multiple missions of small tactical military units as well as search-and-rescue (SAR) teams.
-The purpose-built propulsion system, complemented by extended payload options and rapid payload integration, offers optimised performance.
+The ATLAS-V is a fixed-wing VTOL unmanned aerial system (UAS) designed and manufactured by NEXTECH.
+It can support multiple missions of small tactical military units.
+As well as search-and-rescue (SAR) teams.
+The purpose-built propulsion system, complemented by extended payload options and rapid payload integration.
+This results in optimised performance.